Growing plants indoors can lead to infestations, but not nearly on the level of your outdoor plants.

 This foliar spray is a contact poison, and the oil will completely dissipate within 45 minutes to one hour once exposed to natural UV light.

-It must be used at either dusk or dawn, as these are the times when beneficial insects tend to be least active.
+It must be used at either dusk or dawn, as these are the times when beneficial insects tend to be the least active.

 When the oil hits an insect, it clogs its airways, suffocating its victim within minutes.